 Don’t leave them hanging or waiting throughout the application process.
 Delivering a positive candidate experience is highly essential for any recruitment agency.

-5. Hire Remotely
+5. Hire remotely

 Don’t limit yourself to a single geographical location.

 The pandemic shows that recruiters can find qualified individuals regardless of location.
+Additionally, with candidate esignature solutions, recruiters can also sign contracts with new hires remotely.

 Purple squirrels may be found thousands of miles away, so if the necessity arises, you should explore them extensively.